-Nobody likes to be kept waiting.
-And people have a particular distaste for being put on hold by customer services reps.
-In fact, three out of 10 consumers claim they would rather watch paint dry.
+Nobody likes to be kept waiting – but especially not your customers.
+In fact, three out of 10 consumers claim they would quite literally rather watch paint dry than be left on hold.
 Ouch.

 Extra marks were given by consumers when that employee was attentive (52%), acknowledged the customers’ frustrations (49%), and was happy themselves (47%).